This retro dessert boasts a flavorful custard base that is lightened with egg whites and is the ideal way to make use of summer’s strawberry bounty.

-Liza mentioned that she typically ends up with a little extra filling and sometimes makes a mini pie with it.
+Liza mentioned that she typically ends up with a little extra filling, which she’ll use to make a mini pie.
 I poured the extra filling into two ramekins and they made a perfect gluten-free dessert.

 - 1 baked pie crust